24001090/Led-control-using-Arduino/README.md

 ## RESULT
-The project successfully achieved its objective of creating a simple yet effective LED control system using an Arduino and a push button
+The project desiged and implemented  a system for LED control using an Arduino microcontroller and a push button successfully